xqq/BLVM/CodeStyle.md

 Emphasis

-- We do not use C++ exceptions and RTTI.
+- We do not use RTTI.
+Avoid using C++ exceptions in most cases.
 - We use `LF` for line separator.
 Set `autocrlf` to true or input in your git-config if you're under Windows.
 - Avoid Non-ASCII characters in source files, and must be `UTF-8` encoding.